 The great thing about being a web designer is that there are numerous opportunities to learn all around you.
-With the amount of online tutorials and courses available, simply pick an interesting subject and go for it.
-Even better is that most of these resources are completely free to use.
+With the number of online tutorials and courses available, simply pick an interesting subject and go for it.
+Even better is that some of these resources are completely free to use.
 So, even those of us on a tight budget can increase our knowledge.

 For example, in this age of utilizing CMS platforms such as WordPress, we are often reliant on third-party themes and plugins.
 While they can be incredibly powerful and useful, they won’t necessarily help your individuality stand out.

-By learning to create your own theme or plugin, you’ll be the one in the driver’s seat.
-Instead of working around someone else’s vision for how something should look or work, you’ll get to shape it all exactly the way you want.
+By learning to create your theme or plugin, you’ll be the one in the driver’s seat.
+Instead of implementing someone else’s vision for how something should look or work, you’ll get to shape it all exactly the way you want.

 Refresh Your Spirit

-That’s why it’s so important for your mind and body to get out of that chair and experience a real change of scenery.
-If you enjoy nature, carve some time out on a weekend to spend outdoors.
+That’s why it’s so important for your mind and body to get away from that computer and experience a real change of scenery.
+If you enjoy nature, carve some time out on the weekend to spend outdoors.
 If that’s not your thing, go out and do some shopping or visit a museum.
 The main idea here is to get away from the day-to-day grind.